 “We have used it here for centuries, some even credit seaweed as saving lives during the famine.
 But we use it in stews and soups more to add nutrients and a healthful boost than flavor,” Lee says.

-He now employs ten harvesters at the Connemara Seaweed Company.
+He now employs a group of harvesters at the Connemara Seaweed Company.
 They collect 13 different varieties, that are rinsed, dried on racks and milled into seasonings.
 It is the simplest of processing plants and demand for what it turns out is skyrocketing.

 We process about a ton a day now,” Lee says.
 “That’s a ton wet.
 But seaweed is 90% water so of that ton, we get about 130 kilos dry.”

-It takes 20 hours at a low temperature to dry out the crop and maintain it’s an abundance of health benefits.
+It takes 20 hours at a low temperature to dry out the crop and maintain its abundance of health benefits.
 Some varieties are known for their taste, others as a means of soothing a cough, or improving your diet.
-And it finding it’s way to restaurants and kitchens all across Ireland and Europe.
+And it finding its way to restaurants and kitchens all across Ireland and Europe.